All children under 16 must attend school according to the Federal Constitution.

 Some cantons adopted specific measures to bridge the educational gap that asylum seekers between 16 and 18 face.
 Such non-compulsory measures are highly dependent on the communal and cantonal authorities, as well as from NGOs like Caritas, which has set up some specialised programmes for young migrants in some cantons.

 Pursuing of apprenticeships for rejected asylum seekers is currently problematic, since young asylum seekers are often obliged to interrupt their training after a negative decision.
-In December 2020, the National Council has accepted a political motion to solve this problem and allow these people to finish their apprenticeship before the removal decision being enforced.
-However in future there will no longer be many of such situations given the acceleration of the asylum procedures since 1 March 2019.
+In December 2020, the National Council accepted a political motion to solve this problem and allow these people to finish their apprenticeship before the removal decision is enforced.

 Available to download in English (as well as German, French and Italian) at: https://bit.ly/3JMBGN9.
 Save the Children has also created a website for asylum seeking parents with much useful information and material, in many languages available at: https://bit.ly/3xOsx0F.

 The apprenticeship is the most common form of post-compulsory education in Switzerland.
 The apprentice learns a profession over 3 to 4 years within a company, while attending theoretical classes 2 days a week.
 First condition to access the apprenticeship is to get an apprenticeship contract with a company, which proves to be a difficult task even for young Swiss nationals.